 visit online with your primary care or specialty doctor, or call

-Community Health Center, Sunnyvale: For MCHC patients with symptoms.
+MayView Community Center, Sunnyvale: For MCHC patients with symptoms.

 Drive through testing by provider order only; to determine if appointment is